openscilabs/isda/docs/manual.md

 **MISDA** (Maximal Independent Structural Dimensionality Analysis) is a graph-theoretic framework designed for dimensionality reduction in **Multi-Objective Problems (MOPs)**.
 It facilitates the optimization process by removing redundant objectives while preserving the problem's core conflict structure.

 MISDA identifies the **Maximal Independent Set (MIS)** of objectives within a data-driven dependency network.
-Unlike projection-based methods like PCA\u2014which transform attributes into abstract components\u2014MISDA analyzes the structural topology of the correlation graph to extract the largest possible subset of *original* features that are mutually independent.
+Unlike projection-based methods like PCA — which transform attributes into abstract components — MISDA analyzes the structural topology of the correlation graph to extract the largest possible subset of *original* features that are mutually independent.
 By mathematically maximizing this independent set, the algorithm recovers the problem's intrinsic dimensionality while ensuring that no redundant information is retained.

 This method was developed as part of research into **Multi-Objective Evolutionary Algorithms (MOEAs)**, where reducing the number of objectives (Many-Objective Optimization) is critical for search efficiency and visualization.